Peer-to-Peer Deep Learning for Beyond-5G IoT

 \subsection{Device-to-Device Communication and Connectivity}

 This paper focuses on discrete-time optimization and consensus algorithms that proceed in rounds.
 We assume device-to-device communication is bidirectional (full-duplex), synchronous, and noiseless.
-Unlike centralized and federated settings, physical configuration significantly affects convergence and consensus in peer-to-peer settings.
+Unlike centralized and federated settings, the physical configuration of devices significantly affects convergence in peer-to-peer settings.

 Device capabilities and the physical environment induce a network topology, where direct communication is only feasible between certain pairs of devices.
 This is modeled by a communication graph with vertices representing devices and edges indicating direct wireless channels between nearby devices.
 Let $\mathcal{N}(k)$ denote the set of device $k$'s neighbors.
 We consider network topologies modeled by fixed, flat, simple, undirected, and connected communication graphs.
-These include random graphs like 3D random geometric graphs that realistically model ad hoc mobile device network topologies \cite{RGG}.
+These include random graphs like 3D random geometric graphs that realistically model ad hoc mobile device network topologies~\cite{RGG}.
 In contrast, federated learning implicitly considers a star graph with a server at the center.\footnote{In federated learning, the server acts as a fusion center and does not have its own training data.
-It only combines parameters and rebroadcasts to devices.}
+It only aggregates parameters and rebroadcasts to devices.}